The First Book of Songs: Words

-Sequel
+Sequels and new editions

 In his address to the "courteous reader" at the beginning of the book, Dowland announced his intention to publish more songs.
 In 1600 the Second Book of Songs was published (using a different team: George Eastland, publisher and Thomas East, printer).

+A Third Book of Songs was published in 1603.

-The First Book continued to be published, although Peter Short, the original printer, died in 1603.
+The First Book was the most successful, and continued to be published, although Peter Short, the original printer, died in 1603.
 The third edition of 1603 was printed by his widow Emma.
+The book was reprinted by Humphrey Lownes in 1606 and again in 1613, with minor corrections.